Types of Hip Replacement

 - Increases while walking

-There are three main types of hip replacement:
+There are three main types of hip replacement surgery:

 - Hip resurfacing